enspiral/handbook/guides/catalysts.md

 We try to take notes in all our meetings, and share them in the Slack channel [#wg-catalysts](https://enspiral.slack.com/messages/wg-catalysts/).

+If you're interested in how we work or you want to join in, our meetings are open to all Enspiral Contributors.
+Contact us on Slack or catalysts@enspiral.com to join in.

 ## What are we doing

 Sensing community needs, initiating responses, handing them off wherever possible.